 Ten outstanding Boise State University graduating seniors will be recognized for their exceptional academic success at the annual Top Ten Scholars reception at 4:30 p.m.
 Friday, April 21, in the Stueckle Sky Center.
 The event is free but registration is required because seating is limited.
-Register online or by calling 426-1959.
+Register by calling 426-1959.

 The scholars, joined by their parents and professors, will gather for a reception that recognizes the students’ academic excellence and the tremendous influence specific faculty members have had on their success.
 It is a unique opportunity each year to bring together many of Boise State’s best and brightest students and teachers.